Argyle Diamond Mine, Kimberley, Australia

 Work resumed in September 2009.
 Underground mining involves development of 30km of block cave mining, excavation of two underground crusher chambers, vertical development and initial cave draw protection.

 As of June 2012, the roadway and underground workshop construction was complete, and the underground crushers and dewatering pumps were installed.
-The underground mine is expected to start production in 2013 with full production expected in 2014.
+The underground mine started its first production in April 2013 with full production expected by the end of 2014.